 In CREDENCE, subjects were randomly assigned 1:1 to canagliflozin 100 mg or placebo, stratified by screening eGFR 30 to <45, 45 to <60, 60 to <90 mL/min/1.73 m2.
 Treatment with canagliflozin 100 mg was continued in patients until the initiation of dialysis or in the event of renal transplantation.

-A total of 4,397 subjects were treated and exposed for a mean of 115 weeks.
+A total of 4,397 adult subjects were treated and exposed for a mean of 115 weeks.
 The mean age was 63 years and 66% were male.

 The mean baseline HbA1c was 8.3% and baseline median urine albumin/creatinine was 927 mg/g.
 The most frequent antihyperglycaemic agents (AHA) used at baseline were insulin (65.5%), biguanides (57.8%), and sulfonylureas (28.8%).
 Nearly all subjects (99.9%) were on ACEi or ARB at randomisation.
 About 92% of the subjects were on cardiovascular therapies (not including ACEi/ARBs) at baseline, with approximately 60% taking an anti-thrombotic agent (including acetylsalicylic acid) and 69% on statins.